adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[008][Basic GUI].md

 }
 ```

-Finally, write the current image data to the window in each frame.
+Finally, write the selected image data to the window on each frame.

 ```cpp
 int main(int argc, char* args[])